Advay-CMD/WinBind/README.md

 ## AI declaration

 I thereby declare that the project is using AI or other Chatbot/Neural Network type bases for boilerplate, code and some logic.
-I also comply and agree that this project has used AI in the ration 30:70 or lesser than 30%, ensuring fairness and compliance to the event.
+I also comply and agree that this project has used AI in the ratio 30:70 or lesser than 30%, ensuring fairness and compliance to the event.

 Here are some places where I used AI: